-Whether you were just arrested for domestic violence or charges have already been filed against you, you can turn to our exceptional defense attorneys for support, superior representation and help successfully navigating the criminal justice system.
+Whether you were just arrested for domestic abuse or charges have already been filed against you in Colorado Springs, you can turn to our exceptional defense attorneys for support, superior representation and help successfully navigating the criminal justice system.

 When you partner with us, you can be confident that your rights will be fully protected and that we will work diligently to limit the negative impacts and achieve the best outcome possible.

 Arrested for or Charged with Domestic Violence?

 Call (719) 227-0007 or Email Us

 We are available 24/7 to answer your questions, assuage your concerns and defend you.
 We can meet you and/or a loved one at jail or our Colorado Springs office.
 We can also discuss your case over the phone.

 How Does Colorado Law Define Domestic Violence?

 Colorado law (C.R.S.
 18-6-800.3) defines domestic violence as “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
 The law also defines:

 - Domestic violence as any act against property, including an animal, that is used to coerce, punish, intimidate or enact revenge upon a person with whom the actor is in an intimate relationship.